Dragonworld: The Legend Continues

-Dragonworld: The Legend Continues (also known as Dragonworld II and originally released on VHS in North America as Shadow of the Knight) is a 1999 Adventure fantasy film.
-It is a Direct-to-video sequel to the original 1994 film, Dragonworld.
+Dragonworld: The Legend Continues, also known as Dragonworld II and originally released on VHS in North America as Shadow of the Knight, is a 1999 Adventure fantasy film.
+It is a direct-to-video sequel to the original 1994 film, Dragonworld.
 The film was actually originally filmed in 1996, but did not see a release until 1999.
 Andrew Keir is the only cast member to reprise his role as Angus McGowan from the original film, and it's the last film that he has acted in, during the 1996 production, before his death in 1997; this film is dedicated to him in memory.

 Plot

-The film bears little relation to the first movie.
-Johnny McGowan and his only true friend, Yowler, the last dragon on Earth, are in serious trouble.
-The Dark Knight MacClain, the enemy of Dragonkin, has returned and is determined to slay Yowler, in order to obtain the magical powers inside the dragon's blood to bring a new evil age of darkness upon the planet.
-Young John begins a new quest to protect Yowler, defeat the Dark Knight and save the world for all future generations.
+The film bears little relation to the first film.
+Johnny McGowan and his only true friend, Yowler, who is the last dragon on Earth, are in serious trouble.
+The Dark Knight, MacClain, who is the enemy of the Dragon race, has returned and is determined to slay Yowler, in order to obtain the magical powers inside the dragon's blood to bring a new evil age of darkness upon the planet.
+John begins a new quest to protect Yowler, defeat MacClain and save the world for all future generations.